st3faniaalt1ni/TAXII2.0_API/README.md

 ~~~

 # Visualisation (Optional):
-Postman can be used for HTTP requests  and Mongo Compass for TAXII collections in MongoDB
+Mongo Compass  can be used for TAXII collections in MongoDB